AAG-ch/Get-Weather-Script/README.md

 # Get-Weather-Script

-Bash script to get current weather data from openweathermap.org.
-Free API key needed.
+Bash script to get current weather data from openweathermap.org and print it to stdout.
+Free openweathermap API key needed.

 Prints output in metric system: